 Note: passwords will automatically expire every six months for security reasons—it is essential that you enroll in the password reset portal to accommodate the regular password expiration.
 The process to unlock your account is the same as above, without the section where you enter a new password.

-ACCESSING MOODLE/PMC ONLINE:
+ACCESSING BLACKBOARD/PMC ONLINE:

 Note: Firefox is the preferred browser for accessing Moodle Rooms/PMC Online